 The Foundation draws a certain type of person who participates on a physical, mental and service level.
 Even though they are an eclectic bunch from psychiatrists and doctors to marketing professionals and artists.

 “Even though you meet a diversity of such different characters, I’ve never met a bad Can Tooer.”

-To see Can Tooers continue training, especially people who were overweight or inactive before the program, without the support of the foundation’s network shows that Can Too have done their job well.
-They’ve created wellbeing for that person.
-That’s empowering for mental health.
+To see Can Tooers continue training during lockdown shows that Can Too have done their job well.
+They’ve created wellbeing for these people and that’s empowering for mental health.

 I’m proud to be a Can Tooer, people say it sounds like a cult, I say yes it is, it’s the positive kind though.